enyojs/ares-project/test/selenium/README.md

 * Open the xml-scripts in Selenium IDE (**Back to:**  Opening And Configuring the IDE),

-* Export _each_ test case with JAVA/Junit 4/WEbDriver formatter and save the file under `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`
+* Export _each_ test case with JAVA/Junit 4/WEbDriver formatter and save the file under `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref` directory.
+Note: Be sure to *double-click* on a test case before exporting it. (if the test case name is not in bold font, you have forgotten to double-click)

 **Note:** For example, the NewProject test case will be converted into NewProject.java … etc.